aditya699/Neural-Memory-for-Long-Context-LMs/Assignments/Assignment1_Code/Task3/expirements.md

 Perplexity target: 35-42 (vs 46 in Experiment 4)
 Improved multi-sentence coherence with reduced topic drift

-## NOTE :This time will let in learn for longer time (12hrs kinda run)
+## Notes
-## NOTE : Batch size is 16 this time lets see if that helps us prevent an memory error
+- This time we will allow the model to train for an extended period (approximately 12 hours)

-## Raw Thoughts : Should we just let this run work and take time;ilya said "they just wanna learn" may be a 20 hour run can this work
+- Batch size is 16 this time to prevent memory errors

-## Results
+- Extended training duration: Testing whether a 20-hour run will yield better results

 ## Results

 Training completed successfully (20 epochs, 16.7 hours)